dratasich/pi-alarm-system/README.md

 # pi-alarm-system

+## Surveillance Camera

+Start alarm_system.py to capture images when motion is detected (via external motion sensor connected to a GPIO pin).
+Video is recorded in a circular buffer and saved too when motion is detected.
+Furthermore a network stream is provided on a defined port.

+### TODOs

+- [X] read from GPIO if motion sensor detects a movement
+- [X] trigger picamera to record a picture and video when motion is detected
+- [ ] provide interface for live stream (reconnect should be possible)

+## Network stream only

 A network stream can be provided with (here 1816 is the port number): raspivid -t 0 -o - -w 800 -h 600 | cvlc -vvv stream:///dev/stdin --sout '#rtp{sdp=rtsp://:1816}' :demux=h264

 With VLC player it is then accessible over a network stream with
 address: 'rtsp://192.168.1.45:1618/'.

 ## Settings